blockcoders/harmony-marketplace-sdk/README.md

 The `HRC1155` implements the abstract class [Base Token](#base-token).

-**NOTE**: The harmony [explorer](https://explorer.harmony.one/hrc1155) will look for specfy list of functions and events to identify HRC1155 tokens.
+**NOTE**: The harmony [explorer](https://explorer.harmony.one/hrc1155) will look for s specific list of functions and events to identify HRC1155 tokens.
 You can validate if the bytecode of your HRC1155 is valid [here](https://explorer.harmony.one/tools/checkHrc).

 Expected Methods:
 | Method | Description |